 FUNDING AREAS: Higher Education, K-12 Education, Environment, Civil Liberties

-OVERVIEW: David Filo and his wife Angela move their philanthropy through the Yellow Chair Foundation.
-Major gifts have gone towards higher education, public interest journalism, climate change, K-12 education, civil liberties, and more.
+OVERVIEW: David Filo and his wife Angela do their grantmaking through the Yellow Chair Foundation.
+Major grants support higher education, public interest journalism, climate change, K-12 education, civil liberties, and more.
 Angela runs the day-to-day operations of the foundation.

 BACKGROUND: David Filo was born in Wisconsin, and his family moved to Louisiana when he was six.
 He received a computer engineering degree from Tulane University and a master's degree from Stanford.
 After earning his master's, Filo became a Ph.D. student at Stanford, where he met Jerry Yang.
 Both Filo and Yang had a strong interest in the World Wide Web but had a difficult time remembering which sites they had visited, so they created what they originally called "Jerry and David's Guide to the World Wide Web."
 Later, they changed the name of the new search engine to Yahoo!

 Angela graduated from Stanford with a degree in human biology in 1993; in 1999 she earned a master's in journalism from UC Berkeley, which explains the couple's support of Berkeley's graduate school of journalism.
 She was elected to the Stanford Board of Trustees in 2015.
 She previously served on the Stanford Challenge K-12 Advisory Council.

 Angela is also a former journalism and photography teacher at Eastside College Preparatory School in East Palo Alto, which gets support from the couple.
 She is also a former member of the board of directors of the Student Press Law Center in Washington, D.C.